Planetarium Show: Accidental Astronauts

 How do I know if the program is offered by JJC?

-An outgoing cooperative agreement will not be authorized if the desired curriculum is offered by JJC.
+An outgoing cooperative agreement will not be authorized if the desired Associate in Science degree or certificate (career program) is offered by JJC.
 The determination of whether or not the desired program is offered is made by comparing the relevant JJC program with the desired curriculum and its component courses in the official catalog of the college the applicant wishes to attend.
 If JJC has a comparable curriculum as determined by the JJC Vice President for Academic Affairs, no cooperative agreement will be authorized.

 What about residency?